vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 ### Using opt-in pod volume backup

-Velero, by default, uses this approach to discover pod volumes that need to be backed up using restic, where every pod containing a volume to be backed up using restic must be annotated with the volume's name.
+Velero, by default, uses this approach to discover pod volumes that need to be backed up using Restic, where every pod containing a volume to be backed up using Restic must be annotated with the volume's name.

 Instructions to back up using this approach are as follows: